Frequently Asked Questions

 needed to perform all the studies for their patients.
 Radiologist's

-have need of Ultrasound techs to perform these studies.
+have need of Ultrasound Technologists to perform these studies.
 There are several

 options for education in this field.
 The (ARDMS) American Registry for